alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Saturnine_Assembler.md

 - Support for automatic assembly of the `f` and `g` modifier keys.
 - Ability to specify the base of the number being entered (binary, octal, decimal, or hexadecimal).
 - Ability to use negative numbers as an immediate.
+- Ability to enter floats in scientific notation.
 - Support for optionally specifying the initial mode settings for the calculator.
 - Warnings for carry and out-of-range errors and other issues if the initial mode settings are supplied.
 - Support for throwing errors if the program is too large for the memory.